PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 (if specified, otherwise newest non-prerelease version unless `-Prerelease` is used).
-If there are no trusted repositories matching the query, then the newest version fulfilling the query will be prompted to be installed.
+If there are no trusted repositories matching the query, then the newest version fulfilling the query will be prompted to be installed from the highest priority repositories.
-If there are multiple repositories with the same trust level containing the same version, the first one is used.
+If there are multiple repositories with the same priority level containing the same version, the first one is used and will be prompted to install.

 `-TrustRepository` can be used to suppress being prompted for untrusted sources.
 `-IgnoreDifferentPublisher` can be used to suppress being prompted if the publisher